matuteiglesias/journal/content/Dev/2025-05-04_Converted_ChatGPT_JSON_exports_to_SQL_databases.md

 **🕒 00:45–00:55**
 **🏷️ Labels**: Chatgpt, SQL, JSON, Database, Python
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to explore and execute the conversion of ChatGPT conversation data exports into structured SQL databases, facilitating enhanced data management and querying capabilities.
+The primary goal of this session was to explore and execute the conversion of ChatGPT conversation data exports into structured SQL databases, facilitating enhanced [[data management]] and querying capabilities.

 ### Key Activities
 - **Data Export and Processing**: Initiated with a comprehensive guide on exporting ChatGPT data, understanding file formats, and cleaning the data for further use.